 When a student withdraws, the college is required to calculate the amount of “unearned” funds to be returned.
 Unearned funds are calculated pro-rata, based on the number of days attended during the loan period, up to the date that notice of withdrawal is received by the college.
 The FAA will calculate the number of days attended as a percentage of the total number of days in the loan period.
 This determines the amount of “earned” funds, and any remaining “unearned” funds must be returned to the FSA program.

 This calculation is applied to the total amount disbursed for the loan period.
 Therefore, a student who received a refund (for living expenses etc) from the college after tuition was deducted, will be required to repay the “unearned” portion.

-Note: If a student attends for sixty percent or more of the loan period, no return of funds is required.
+Note: If a student completes more than 60% of the loan period, no return of FSA funds is required.

 Return of Funds:

 When a student withdraws, the college is required to return any “unearned” funds, up to the net amount disbursed from each source, in the following order:

 • Direct PLUS Loans